swiss-seismological-service/scrtdd/doc/base/multievent.rst

            --inventory-db inventory.xml \
            --verbosity=3 --console=1

-The inventory can optionally be empty, but in this case the waveform projection is not available (123->ZNE->ZRT) because that requires information not present in station.csv.
-That means the cross-correlation can be only performed on  existing components (e.g. no cross-correlation of S phases on the T component).
+The inventory can optionally be empty, which is not an issue if the cross-correlation is not enabled.
+However if the cross-correlation is used, special waveform transformations (Transversal/Radial component or L2 norm of the horizontal components) become unavailable without an inventory, because those require information contained in the inventory.
+In this case only existing components can be used.
 This is an **empty inventory**::

     <?xml version="1.0" encoding="UTF-8"?>